 The costs of embryo donation when receiving IVF treatment in the Czech Republic range from €2,200 to €3,500.
 This makes the Czech Republic one of the most affordable countries in Europe to receive IVF treatment.

 Availability is very good in the country, and clinics are able to offer embryos in many different ethnicities.

-Double donation is an option in the Czech Republic.
+A double donation is an option in the Czech Republic.
 This is where both oocytes and sperm are taken from donors.
-The cost of double donation is similar to the costs of egg donation programmes with the additional cost of the sperm donor, which ranges from €250 to €400.
+The cost of the double donation is similar to the costs of egg donation programmes with the additional cost of the sperm donor, which ranges from €250 to €400.

 The basic costs above are the standard costs you can expect to pay for IVF packages in the Czech Republic.
 However, it’s important to remember that there are various additional costs involved, consisting of IVF add-ons and other services.

 Some of the most common additional costs to plan for include the following: